Seodaemun District

 Seodaemun is part of the Seongjeosimni (Outer old Seoul) area and is named after Donuimun, one of the Eight Gates of Seoul which was formerly located within the district.
 Seodaemun is home to Seodaemun Independence Park, which contains several historic monuments and buildings such as the Seodaemun Prison museum and the Independence Gate.

-Moon Seok-Jin (문석진) of the Democratic Party has been the mayor of Seodaemun since July 2010.

 Administrative divisions

 Seodaemun District consists of 14 "administrative dong"s (haengjeong-dong 행정동).